-CEFR - PROFICIENCY SCALE INDEPENDENT USER B-2

-Can understand the main ideas of complex text on both concrete and abstract topics, including technical discussions in his/her field of specialization.
+CEFR - PROFICIENCY SCALE INDEPENDENT USER B-2 Can understand the main ideas of complex text on both concrete and abstract topics, including technical discussions in his/her field of specialization.
 Can interact with a degree of fluency and spontaneity that makes regular interaction with native speakers quite possible without strain for either party.
 Can produce clear, detailed text on a wide range of subjects and explain a viewpoint on a topical issue giving the advantages and disadvantages of various options.

-Duration (288 hours): Weekly Lessons (hours): Supplemental Skill Course hours

-Core: 192 hours Non-Visa Students: 12 - 16 Writing
+Duration (288 hours): Core: 192 hours Supplemental Skill: 64 hours Cultural Immersion: 32 hours Weekly Lessons (hours): Non-Visa Students: 12 - 16 Visa Students: 18+ Supplemental Skill Course Writing